Can You Sell Your Home In a Downturn Market? The Handyguys Say “Yes”!

 First off, Brian and Paul discuss the Wall Street Journal article entitled “Will Upgrading Your Home Help You Sell It?”

 The Handyguys agree with the author, M.P.
 McQueen, that a big ticket upgrade will not pay for itself when re-selling your house.
 If you want to add on or upgrade your home, and you can afford it, then go for it.
 If you want to DIY the upgrade you may be able to re-coup your costs if the upgrade is done well.

 There may be a possible benefit to an upgrade that is indirectly related to costs and that is time on market.
 If you have a finished basement, for example, and none of the other similar homes in a particular market have that, then your house may sell first or be more attractive to buyers as long as its priced similarly.

 The Handyguys also discuss the negative impact of a bad remodel.
-When the housing market was hot many buyers overlooked bad renovations.
-In today’s market buyers can take longer to make up their minds and be more discerning.
+When the housing market was hot, many buyers overlooked bad renovations.
+In today’s market, buyers can take longer to make up their minds and be more discerning.
 A poorly executed remodel will turn away buyers so make sure your remodel is up to snuff.
-Remember, you can always ask The Handyguys if you need any help.
+Remember, you can always ask The Handyguys if you need any advice.

 Â Curb Appeal